Provincial executives, water authorities, and water companies investigate subsurface composition

 Research in the Netherlands

 The project is being carried out in the coastal provinces throughout the Netherlands.
-Seven provinces, seven water boards, five water companies, and two knowledge institutes are collaborating on this project.
-The province of Fryslân is acting as the coordinator.
-The provinces of Groningen and Drenthe, the Hunze en Aa’s and Noorderzijlvest water authorities, and Waterbedrijf Groningen are jointly providing more than €500,000 in funding.
-The total costs amount to approximately €6 million.
-The Delta Program Freshwater is financing half of this amount.
-The two knowledge institutes, Deltares and TNO, are implementing the project.
+Seven provinces, seven water boards, five water utilities, and two research institutes are collaborating on this initiative.
+The Province of Fryslân is serving as the lead partner.
+The provinces of Groningen and Drenthe, the Hunze en Aa’s and Noorderzijlvest water boards, and Waterbedrijf Groningen are jointly providing over €500,000.
+The total cost is approximately €6 million.
+The Delta Program Freshwater is funding half of this amount.
+The two research institutes, Deltares and TNO, are carrying out the project.

 Lead time